angel-tapia/Snake/README.md

 # Snake
 Snake clone game.
-Programmed with Python with the library pygame, learned how to use classes
+Programmed with Python with the library pygame